 Salvador Dalí’s Mohawk Haircut

-Long before his famous antenna moustache, Salvador Dalí antagonized those around him by sporting a Mohawk haircut.
-I discovered this in the early 1980’s when I found a photo of the young artist published in an obscure punk rock fanzine.
+Long before his famous antenna moustache, Salvador Dalí antagonized those around him by sporting a Mohawk haircut, or so I thought.
+My “discovery” was made in the early 1980’s when I found a photo of the young surrealist artist published in an obscure punk rock fanzine.

 While I don’t remember the name of the diminutive self-published zine, I never forgot the stridently non-conformist look of that defiant artist as he stared at me from out of the past.